liebesbachlein/hw-java_aigerim/README.md

 by
 Aigerim Tuishieva

-Homework #2
+Homework #3

-Custom Exception in util/DuplicateIdException
+Custom Class Loader in util/CustomClassLoader

-State storing in repo/PersistentRepo
+Extraction of Logger.class in config/LoggingConfig